 What Shoes are Good for Back Pain?

 When looking for shoes that are good for back pain, you want to make sure that they are supportive in the arch, and comfortable to walk in.
 Clove shoes were originally made for healthcare workers that stand for extended periods of time, so they offer extreme comfort and support.
-For an everyday shoe, our Women’s Grey Matter shoes work great, and our Men’s Pink Up shoes are a statement-maker.
+For an everyday shoe, our Women’s Grey Matter shoes work great, and our Men’s Night Shift shoes are a statement-maker.